jonathanschilling/vmec-internals/mgrid_file.md

 Bilinear interpolation (not divergence-free!) is then used to interpolate the magnetic field to the positions on the LCFS.

+Among the inputs to `MAKEGRID` is the flag `lstell_sym`.
+It controls whether to make use of [Stellarator symmetry](https://doi.org/10.1016/S0167-2789(97)00216-9) or not to reduce the required number of toroidal grid points per field period.

 The `mgrid` file is stored in the NetCDF format.
 The following scalar variables are usually available:
 * `ir` number of grid points in `R` direction